Monday, 1 February 2016.

 One of many. 🙁 But the one I’m talking about is coming home to an empty house.

 Don’t believe me?
 Maybe that’s because your life is always busy with family members and unending chores, so you’d gladly accept a quiet, home-alone day.
 Cozy and relaxing – I can understand that.
-I remember.

 But, we are social beings and life is to be shared.
-So, when Anna comes home, night after night to her dark, empty flat, knowing nobody is there, and no one is going to come in through the door, not even later in the evening… Nobody’s going to wish her good night… I’ll tell you, at times her stress grows with the hours.
+So, when Anna comes home, night after night to her dark, empty flat, knowing nobody is there, and no one is going to come in through the door, not even later in the evening… Nobody’s going to wish me good night… I’ll tell you, at times her stress grows with the hours.

 It can feel pretty lonesome and cold.
+So, that’s why.

 © 2017 rf